‘Mom, I made curd!’ – Written By Sheela

 But the joy and thrill of preparing it at home cannot be equated with just tossing a cup of yoghurt into your shopping cart.
 All it takes is some knack and patience to put this simple calcium and protein-rich food on your table every day.
 Once you get the hang of it, you can create curd-wonders!
 You can use your imagination like my son to colour your curd and relish it.

-Preparation of a litre of thick white curd
+Preparation of a liter of thick white curd

 Recipe for making your own yoghurt from existing yoghurt.
 An awesome, cheap way to make your own yoghurt every day.
 A yoghurt maker helps to keep it nice and warm, but it can certainly be done without.
 Especially if day time temperatures are in the 30’s like here in Queensland!